AerinCox/CaravanHeroes/README.md

 ## What is this project?

-This project is Caravan Heroes, a Android Unity game in progress!
+This project was an android game called Caravan Heroes.
+It is no longer in production, F.

 Current Active Members: